Experiencing unusual nipple discharge is the third-most-common reason women visit their doctors for conditions related to their breasts.

 Following these diagnostic methods, a doctor may recommend other tests, such as biopsy or blood testing, as indicated.

-Nipple discharge can be a symptom of breast cancer, according to the International Journal of Preventive Medicine.
+Nipple discharge can be a symptom of breast cancer, according to the

 The same journal states that of the women who report nipple discharge of unknown origin, between 7 and 15 percent will have breast cancer.

 For the vast majority of women, this means that nipple discharge is not due to cancer.
 The most common diagnoses for women with cancerous nipple discharge, however, are ductal carcinoma in situ or papillary carcinoma.

 If a doctor is unable to establish a clear benign underlying cause for nipple discharge, they will usually recommend an imaging scan to confirm a potentially cancerous lesion is not present.
 If a person who is at higher risk for breast cancer due to family history experiences nipple discharge, they should speak to their doctor as soon as possible.